 - Identify and forage for wild edibles in your yard.
-(Have any dandelions?)
+(Have any edible weeds in your backyard?)

-- Garden but be sure to grow at least one new-to-your-family plant.
+- Garden with your kids, but be sure to grow at least one new-to-your-family plant.

 - Cook a meal over a fire.